insthync/awesome-unity3d/README.md

 * [zapnet](https://github.com/deadgg/zapnet) - ⚡ Zapnet is a Unity framework for game networking built with Lidgren
 * [Httx](https://github.com/whitesharx/httx/) - X-force HTTP/REST library for Unity.
 Zero dependency, fluent and extensible
 * [open-netcode](https://github.com/polartron/open-netcode) - Open Netcode is a feature rich networking package for Unity DOTS.
+* [Master Server Toolkit](https://github.com/aevien/master-server-toolkit) - This is a framework that allows you to create game servers and services for your game inside Unity.
+It allows you to avoid using third-party services such as Playful, PAN, or Smartfox server.
+This framework does not claim to be a substitute for all these systems.
+No way!

 ### Node Graph
 * [xNode](https://github.com/Siccity/xNode) - Lets you view and edit node graphs inside Unity